rajinder-yadav/dm-css/README.md

 ## Positioning an Element

-Most browsers all an element to be re-positioned relative to its default position, relative to another element, or fixed to a given location.
+Most browsers allow an element to be re-positioned relative to its default position, relative to another element, or fixed to a given location.

-Dyno Might CSS make positioning elements simple.
+Dyno Might CSS makes positioning elements simple.

 ### Position